7th Armoured Brigade (United Kingdom): Reformation

 Shortly after the end of the Second World War, the 7th Armoured Brigade was disbanded and the 22nd Armoured Brigade was re-designated as the 7th Armoured Brigade, based in Germany as part of the British Army of the Rhine (BAOR).

-After the 7th Armoured Division was disbanded in 1958 the 7th Armoured Brigade adopted its insignia and nickname, perpetuating the history of the famed division.
+After the 7th Armoured Division was disbanded in 1958, the 7th Armoured Brigade adopted its insignia and nickname, perpetuating the history of the famed division.
 It was one of two "square brigades" assigned to 1st (UK) Armoured Division when this was formed in 1976.
 After being briefly converted to "Task Force Alpha" in the late 1970s, the brigade was reinstated in 1981, assigned to the 1st Armoured Division again and was based at Bournemouth Barracks in Soltau.

 Kuwait and Iraq

 The 7th Armoured Brigade returned to the desert when it arrived in Saudi Arabia in October 1990 as part of Operation Granby, intended to protect Saudi Arabia from invasion by Saddam Hussein's Iraq.
+It included the Royal Scots Dragoon Guards, the Queen's Royal Irish Hussars and 1st Battalion, The Staffordshire Regiment.
 The brigade, commanded by Brigadier Patrick Cordingley, later took part in the Coalition of the Gulf War ground campaign to liberate Iraqi-occupied Kuwait on 24 February 1991 that began after a sustained air campaign.
 The Desert Rats, along with the rest of the 1st Armoured Division, carried out a left-hook manoeuvre that swung round the Iraqi Republican Guard.
 The brigade advanced deep into Iraqi territory, encountering some armour of the Republican Guard.
 The ground campaign formally ended on 28 February with the liberation of Kuwait achieved.

 Balkans

-The brigade moved to Campbell Barracks at Hohne in 1993.
+The brigade moved to Campbell Barracks at Hohne (Germany) in 1993.
 From there the brigade deployed to Bosnia in May 1994 as part of the NATO IFOR peacekeeping organisation.
 The brigade returned for another tour-of-duty in April 1997, joining IFOR's NATO replacement known as SFOR.
 After the Kosovo War in 1999, the 7th Armoured Brigade returned to the Balkans for a tour-of-duty in Kosovo in 2000, based in the capital Pristina.